 This library looks at how the complexity of the problem grows with increasing NX and NY; how the computing time increases; how the various full, banded and sparse approaches perform.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

 wathen is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-CG, a C++ library which implements a simple version of the conjugate gradient (CG) method for solving a system of linear equations of the form A*x=b, suitable for situations in which the matrix A is positive definite (only real, positive eigenvalues) and symmetric.
+CG, a C++ code which implements a simple version of the conjugate gradient (CG) method for solving a system of linear equations of the form A*x=b, suitable for situations in which the matrix A is positive definite (only real, positive eigenvalues) and symmetric.

-SPARSE_DISPLAY, a C++ library which can read information defining a matrix of numbers and display the sparsity pattern or location of the nonzero elements using gnuplot.
+SPARSE_DISPLAY, a C++ code which can read information defining a matrix of numbers and display the sparsity pattern or location of the nonzero elements using gnuplot.
 This operation is already available in the built-in MATLAB "spy" command.

 TEST_MAT, a C++ code which defines test matrices for which some of the determinant, eigenvalues, inverse, null vectors, P*L*U factorization or linear system solution are already known, including the Vandermonde and Wathen matrix.